taurus-org/taurus/doc/source/users/getting_started/running_server.rst

     DServer/Sardana/Lab-01 has no event channel defined in the database - creating it

 That't it!
 You now have a running sardana server.
 Not very impressive, is it?
-The :ref:`getting-started-running-cli` chapter describes how to start up a :term:`CLI` application called *spock* which connects to the sardana server you have just started through an object of type *Door* called *Door_lab-01_1*.
+The :ref:`sardana-getting-started-running-cli` chapter describes how to start up a :term:`CLI` application called *spock* which connects to the sardana server you have just started through an object of type *Door* called *Door_lab-01_1*.

-You can therefore skip the next chapter and go directly to :ref:`getting-started-running-cli`.
+You can therefore skip the next chapter and go directly to :ref:`sardana-getting-started-running-cli`.

-.. _getting-started-running-servers-separately:
+.. _sardana-getting-started-running-servers-separately:

 Running Pool and MacroServer tango servers separately
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~